A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Another group of pests that eagerly feasts on the Philodendron Paraiso plant is mealybugs.
 These are small insects that resemble a light dusting of flour or tiny cotton wool blobs.

-They often hide in leaf joints, feeding on the plant’s sap, or simply crawling all over it.
+They often hide in leaf joints, feeding the plant’s sap or crawling all over it.

 Blast the mealybugs with a fast water jet or use neem oil on the plant to eliminate them.
 Additionally, isolate the Philodendron Paraiso plant till it recovers fully.